MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 *`nMapMode`*\
 Specifies the new mapping mode.
 It can be any one of the following values:

 - `MM_ANISOTROPIC` Logical units are converted to arbitrary units with arbitrarily scaled axes.
-Setting the mapping mode to `MM_ANISOTROPIC` does not change the current window or viewport settings.
+Setting the mapping mode to `MM_ANISOTROPIC` doesn't change the current window or viewport settings.
 To change the units, orientation, and scaling, call the [`SetWindowExt`](#setwindowext) and [`SetViewportExt`](#setviewportext) member functions.

 - `MM_HIENGLISH` Each logical unit is converted to 0.001 inch.
 Positive x is to the right; positive y is up.